Porkeld/A3_vemf_re-reloaded/README.md

 Check the Changelog for fixes and new stuff.

 IMPORTANT !!!
-If you alreaduy have vemf installed it´s important to overwrite your existing files with the vemf_re_reloaded.
+If you alreaduy have vemf installed itÂ´s important to overwrite your existing files with the vemf_re_reloaded.
 			   Then reconfigure the config.cpp to your need.